digital-chemistry-laboratory/morfeus/docs/index.rst

 ᴍᴏʀғᴇᴜs was started by Kjell Jorner as a post doc at AstraZeneca UK in collaboration with the groups of Alán Aspuru-Guzik at the University of Toronto, Matthew Sigman at the University of Utah and Tobias Gensch at TU Berlin.
-In particular, the following people have contributed significantly to developing its functionality:
+In particular, the following people (in alphabetical order) have contributed significantly to developing its functionality:

 * Gabriel dos Passos Gomes